coltonmilbrandt/coltonmilbrandt/README.md

 👋  Hi, I’m Colton Milbrandt

-I'm a Smart Contract engineer with a background in Finance.
+I'm a Smart Contract Engineer with a background in Finance.

 I enjoy finding elegant, simple solutions that challenge how we think about complex problems.